DMacMakes/dmacdocs/content/en/torrens/ise102/week4/index.md

   * Examples of approaches
   * Common mistakes
   * Unusual mistakes
 * How would I do it?
+CRISP, SIMPLE

+## Chapter 2 FLESH OUT

+More on Boolean logic from chapter 2.

+Add two or more cleaner, crisper examples of multiple conditions.

+Truth tables!

 ## Initialisation _Part 1_